How the X-Ray Score Works — Scoring Methodology

 Daily Updates

-Scores are recalculated every night after market close on 600+ US-listed stocks.
+Scores are recalculated every night after market close on the full curated watchlist of US-listed stocks.
 Past scores do not predict future outcomes.
 The methodology is fixed but the underlying data moves every session.
-A stock that scored 9 last week can drop to 4 today if its momentum turned.
+Scores can shift significantly — a stock that scored 9 last week can drop to 4 today if its momentum turned.

 Put this knowledge to work